albill/albill.github.com/_posts/2011-10-14-Mastering-the-Core-Teachings-of-the-Buddha-out-as-ebook.markdown

 Doctoral student, Brooke Schedneck, has written a few blog posts about the movement, [here](http://www.wanderingdhamma.org/2010/07/02/the-hardcore-dharma-movement-2/) and [here](http://www.wanderingdhamma.org/2010/07/02/polarization-of-ideas-of-enlightenment-comments-on-%E2%80%98the-hardcore-meditation-movement%E2%80%99-2/), which outline some of the controversy.
 As she points out, some people are calling it "[Pragmatic Dharma](http://thehamiltonproject.blogspot.com/2011/04/pragmatic-dharma-on-rise.html)" now but the terms are not terribly important.

 I've had a copy of Daniel's book since it as a PDF and have worked with some of the techniques, though not in any systematic fashion.
 I've been following the discussions around it, and related teachers such as [Kenneth Folk](http://kennethfolkdharma.com/), fairly closely over time.
-I'm actually planning on doing so as a project over this winter.
 I picked up the paperback of his revised edition a few years ago to support him but have watched for a true ebook format (as PDF is pretty craptastic on ebook readers).

 I noticed this last week that his book is now available in Kindle format from Amazon, in ePub from Barnes and Noble, and from Google Books in whatever format they use...
 I figured this might be a good time to highlight his book and post a few links to it for others since ebook readers are becoming more of the norm, especially in the geek crowd.